aebabis/roguelike/BACKLOG.md

 ## Bugs
   - Monsters on the same initiative collide?
   - Tooltips don't update on state change
+  - Enemies try to move when they're snared

 ## Art
   - Snail icon